NIRCam Wide Field Slitless Spectroscopy APT Template

 Specify GRISMR, GRISMC, or BOTH (for the long wavelength observations).
 GRISMR disperses along the detector rows, and GRISMC disperses along the detector columns.
 Use BOTH to help disentangle overlapping spectra in the data.
 When using both grisms, a FULL dither sequence is executed for GRISMR, then executed again for GRISMC.

 Choose a NIRCam WFSS dither pattern.
 Larger primary dithers cover the 4″–5″ gaps between the short-wavelength detectors.
 Smaller subpixel dithers improve the spatial resolution of the final combined image, which is especially important at wavelengths shorter than the Nyquist wavelengths: 2 μm in the SW channel, and 4 μm in the LW channel.

 - PRIMARY DITHER TYPE: choose whether to use one of the INTRAMODULE dithers or NONE.

 - PRIMARY DITHERS: number of primary dither positions; allowed values are different for INTRAMODULE, INTRAMODULEBOX, and INTRAMODULEX.

-- SUBPIXEL POSITIONS: number of subpixel dithers; allowed values are 4-POINT and 9-POINT.
+- SUBPIXEL POSITIONS: number of subpixel dithers; allowed values are 2-POINT, 4-POINT, 9-POINT, and NONE.